radioactive-labs/plutonium-core/docs/guide/getting-started/resources.md

 ## Resource Definitions

-Resource definitions control how a resource behaves in your application.
+Resource definitions customize how a resource behaves in your application.
 They define:
 - Fields and their types
 - Available actions
 - Search and filtering capabilities